sinhnguyen1411/hidden-gems-be-mvc/README.md

 # Hidden Gems Backend

-A minimal PHP MVC backend for the Hidden Gems project.
-It exposes a RESTful API for discovering and reviewing cafés.
+Hidden Gems is a community-driven platform for discovering and reviewing cafés.
+This repository provides the lightweight PHP MVC backend that powers its RESTful API.

 ## Features
 - JWT authentication with register, login, refresh and logout flows